pzingg/descend_chart_extra/README.md

 Changing the addon download and listing path preference in Gramps to your development setup doesn't seem to work.
-I tried this (expanding
-$GRAMPS_DEV_HOME to the actual directory):
+I tried this (expanding "$GRAMPS_DEV_HOME" to the actual directory):

-1. Go to Edit -> Preferences -> General
+1. Go to "Edit" -> "Preferences" -> "General"
-2. Change the URL in "Where to check:" from the default http location to file://${GRAMPS_DEV_HOME}/addons/gramps51/
+2. Change the value of "Where to check:" from the default "http://" URL to "file://${GRAMPS_DEV_HOME}/addons/gramps51/"

 I also tried just "${GRAMPS_DEV_HOME}/addons/gramps51/" without the "file://"

-Instead install the addon manually.
+Instead it's simpler to install the addon manually.

 Either unpack the archived .tgz built above: